 Spanish 110 - Individual Projects

-You will complete three individual projects in this course, in chapters 1, 3 and 5.
+You will complete three individual projects in this course.
 These three individual projects count as 15% of your final grade (5% each project).

 You will be evaluated based on the written text of each project.
 Each text is 125-150 words long.

-If you cannot complete the first draft and/or final version of a written text on the due dates because of a valid reason, let your teacher know as soon as possible to discuss possible alternatives.
+If you are missing class because of a valid reason (your own illness or the death or serious illness of an immediate family member), let your teacher know as soon as possible to discuss possible alternatives.

-If you are a student athlete, in the national guard, or are submitting your project after the due date because of a UW mandatory academic activity, you need to provide your teacher with proper documentation.
+If you are a student athlete, in the National Guard, or need to complete your project after the due date because of a UW mandatory academic activity, you need to provide your teacher with proper documentation.

-Your work schedule is not a valid reason to submit your project after the due date.
+Your work schedule is not a valid reason to complete your project after the due date.

-Personal trips or vacations are not a valid reason to submit your project after the due date.
+Personal trips or vacations are not a valid reason to complete your project after the due date.

 WRITING PROCESS

-STEP 1: As part of your homework, the day before writing the first draft in class you will be asked to fill a form intended to help you brainstorm and plan for your project.
-This form is designed to be used as an outline and counts as 5% of the grade.
+STEP 1: As part of your homework, the day before the in-class writing you will be asked to fill a form intended to help you brainstorm and plan for your project.
+This form is designed to be used as an outline and counts as 10% of the grade.
 It cannot contain full sentences.
 Your instructor will check it at the beginning of class to make sure it follows the instructions.
 If it contains full sentences, you will not be allowed to use it in class.
+To be allowed to use the outline in class, you need to print it.

 STEP 2: On the dates posted on the calendar, you will receive specific instructions about the content and format of each individual project.
-You will write the first draft of your written text in class.
-This first draft will be handwritten.
-You will be allowed to use your textbook and a dictionary, but no online translation tools.
-This first draft counts as 35% of the grade.
+You will write the text of your individual project in class.
+It will be handwritten.
+This is a paper-and-pencil activity.
+You will have access to your outline, but you will NOT be allowed to consult any other printed or online resources, including your textbook.

 VERY IMPORTANT: All compositions must be WRITTEN BY THE STUDENT WITHOUT ASSISTANCE.

 All the work you submit for this class must have been completed by you.
-While writing your composition, you can use a dictionary and check the grammar charts in your textbook, but you ARE NOT ALLOWED TO USE AN ONLINE TRANSLATION PROGRAM.
+While writing the final version of your individual project, you can use a dictionary and check the grammar charts in your textbook, but you ARE NOT ALLOWED TO USE AN ONLINE TRANSLATION PROGRAM.
 This will be considered CHEATING.

-The use of artificial intelligence and chatbots such as CHAT GPT in any stage of your project is NOT AUTHORIZED in this class.
+The use of artificial intelligence and chatbots such as ChatGPT, Gemini, or Claude in any stage of your project is NOT AUTHORIZED in this class.
 You can only submit YOUR OWN WORK.

 According to the honesty code of the University of Washington, “you are guilty of cheating whenever you present as your own work something that you did not do.
 You are also guilty of cheating if you help someone else to cheat”.
-If there is evidence in your composition that you used CHAT GPT or a similar AI tool, an internet translator (such as Google Translate), or you copied and paste from a book or website, or you received help from a native or fluent speaker of Spanish YOU WILL RECEIVE A ZERO IN YOUR COMPOSITION AND WILL NOT BE ALLOWED TO REPEAT IT.
+If there is evidence in your composition that you used ChatGPT, Gemini, Claude, or a similar AI tool, or an online translator (such as Google Translate), or that you copied and paste from a book or website, or received help from an L1 or fluent speaker of Spanish YOU WILL RECEIVE A ZERO IN YOUR COMPOSITION AND WILL NOT BE ALLOWED TO REPEAT IT.

-Visit the following webpage for more information on academic honesty, cheating, and plagiarism:
+For more information on academic honesty, cheating, and plagiarism, see academic misconduct.

 EVALUATION CRITERIA